Substance of very high concern

-A substance of very high concern (SVHC) is a chemical substance (or part of a group of chemical substances) concerning which it has been proposed that use within the European Union be subject to authorisation under the REACH Regulation.
-Indeed, listing of a substance as an SVHC by the European Chemicals Agency (ECHA) is the first step in the procedure for authorisation or restriction of use of a chemical.
-The first list of SVHCs was published on 28 October 2008 and the list has been updated many times to include new candidates.
-The most recent update occurred in January 2022 to include a total of 223 SVHC.
+A substance of very high concern (SVHC) is a chemical substance (or part of a group of chemical substances) which has been proposed as a candidate for inclusion on the Authorization or Restriction list (see: ECHA Lists) of REACH.

+The addition of a substance to the SVHC Candidate List by the European Chemicals Agency (ECHA) is the first step in the procedure for the authorisation or restriction of a chemical.
+It is expected that industries operating in EU member states abide by the regulations of REACH and submit chemicals for consideration when appropriate.

+The first list of SVHCs was published on 28 October 2008 with the list being updated biannually since then.
+The most recent update occurred in June 2025, bringing the size to 250 SVHCs.

 Criteria

 The criteria are given in article 57 of the REACH Regulation.
 A substance may be proposed as an SVHC if it meets one or more of the following criteria: